Super Rugby: Domestic competitions

 In New Zealand, the National Provincial Championship is the most prominent domestic competition below the Super Rugby, in which all the respective Unions are also aligned with Super Rugby sides.

-In Australia, the National Rugby Championship (NRC) was launched in 2014.
+In Australia, there have been several domestic competitions, the most successful iteration so far being the National Rugby Championship (NRC), which was launched in 2014 and ran for five seasons before being cancelled due to the COVID-19 pandemic.
 Several teams that played in the former Australian Rugby Championship in 2007, were revived for the NRC.
+In 2025, the concept was revived with the launch of a new domestic competition, Super Rugby AUS, which runs alongside the U19s and U16s competitions.

 Argentina, until 2018, like South Africa and New Zealand, had a national championship where several provincial unions competed, the Campeonato Argentino.
 Another national championship, but for clubs, is Nacional de Clubes.

 Japan's main domestic competition was the Japan Rugby League One (formerly Top League), featuring 16 clubs, while the second division, the Top Challenge League, featured 8 clubs.

 Fiji's domestic competition is the Skipper Cup, featuring the countries top 12 provincial sides.

 Media

 Until 2020, in Australia, pay TV station Fox Sports showed every match live and beginning in 2016, free-to-air station Network Ten started showing a full match replay every Sunday morning of the 'Match of the Round' featuring at least one Australian team.
 Network Ten also showed full match replays of all finals matches featuring Australian teams.
 From 2021 onwards, Nine Network possesses the broadcasting rights, and any future Super Rugby seasons will have games aired live on streaming service Stan, with the potential for a number of games to be simulcast live on either Nine's flagship free-to-air channel or a multichannel, similar to the current situation with Super Rugby AU.

 Super Rugby is broadcast on Supersport in South Africa and is simulcast terrestrially on M-Net.
 Sky Sport is the official broadcaster in New Zealand.
-Super Rugby was broadcast in over 40 countries — in the UK on Sky Sports; in Spain it is broadcast by Digital+, and in the United States by ESPN+, which has confirmed all matches will be broadcast live or on demand.
+Super Rugby was broadcast in over 40 countries – in the UK on Sky Sports; in Spain it is broadcast by Digital+, and in the United States by ESPN+, which has confirmed all matches will be broadcast live or on demand.
 In Canada, TSN broadcasts all matches only on TSN GO, their online SD streaming platform.
 Following the 2020 season though, broadcasting deals with European broadcasters ended, and no new deal had been arranged for the start of the 2021 season.

 On 24 February 2021, RugbyPass announced streaming rights for the Super Rugby Aotearoa competition, to be streamed in all territories in the UK & Ireland, Europe, Asia and the Middle East, totalling 100 territories.

 On 6 March 2021, World Rugby announced streaming for the Super Rugby AU competition, to be streamed in all territories in the UK & Ireland, Europe, Asia, and the Middle East, totalling over 100 territories.